What is the Best Audio Codec for Online Video Streaming?

 Recommended Channels (Stereo vs. Mono)

-You may also notice a setting for audio channels in your audio encoding settings.
+You may also notice a live-streaming audio setting for channels in your audio encoding settings.
 There will be two settings here: stereo, and mono.
 Mono refers to “one,” a setting that should be used only for low-quality video.
-Using mono reduces bitrate.
+Using mono reduces audio bitrate for streaming

 Generally, you should use stereo audio for all video recordings and broadcasts at 480p and above.
-This will provide a superior listening experience.
+Using live streaming platforms for audio mixing in this format will provide a superior listening experience for the live streamer, especially on a social media platform like YouTube.

 Recommended Audio Sample Rate

 Generally, we recommend that you use 44100 Khz as the audio sample rate for all live streaming and online video.
-This is the standard for most audio equipment and recordings and will function perfectly.
+This is the standard for most audio equipment and recordings and will function perfectly, creating a better listening experience for live-stream viewers.

 Video Codecs